 We have historically established stand-alone programs in each country, shouldering the costs of starting up and maintaining the requisite infrastructure.
 For the most part, we have focused on countries in large markets because it is easier to have a large impact and do it in a more cost-effective way.
 The cost of setting up an office in Benin (with a population of 10 million) is essentially the same as setting one up in neighboring Nigeria (173 million).
 Expenses related to back office support, key staff and regulatory issues tend to have a minimum threshold of cost regardless of the size of a country.

 Increasingly, though, we are seeing the benefits of a regional approach that can serve the reproductive health needs of multiple countries, including smaller ones.

 French-speaking West and Central Africa is a region that encompasses nearly 200 million people in more than a dozen countries.
-Persistently high fertility rates are just one of a myriad of challenges facing the region.To address this issue, DKT decided in 2015 to take a page from the playbook used by multinational companies, and established a regional platform that requires fewer financial resources per country (and streamlined back office support), and leverages the common language, culture and regulatory environment of the region.
+Persistently high fertility rates are just one of a myriad of challenges facing the region.To address this issue, DKT decided to take a page from the playbook used by multinational companies, establishing a regional platform in 2015 in Francophone West and Central Africa (FWACA) that requires fewer financial resources per country (and streamlined back office support), and leverages the common language, culture and regulatory environment of the region.

 Will the regional approach be as powerful as if we had full staffing on the ground in every country?
 No. But available resources do not always permit this option.
 Instead, to have a powerful impact and be sustainable over the very long term, we should adapt to the financial and programmatic realities of our environment.
 This is how successful for-profit companies think and we believe it is how nonprofits should think as well.